GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 ![](84.jpg)

-You now entered the state machine editor
+You've now entered the state machine editor

 ## Step 9:  Creating the the vertical movement p1